seanpm2001/pdf-viewer-demo/README.md

 ```

 As an alternative, you can upload `docker-compose.yml` to our [Torizon
-Platform](https://app.torizon.io) and get it working on your board in seconds!
+Platform](https://app.torizon.io) and get it working on your board, boards or
+fleet in seconds!

-If you want to automatically start the pdf viewer on boot, you can copy
+If you want to automatically start the PDF viewer on boot, you can copy
-`docker-compose.yml` to `/var/sota/storage/docker-compose/`.
+`docker-compose.yml` to `/var/sota/storage/docker-compose/` and reboot the
+board.

 ## Additional Resources
 - [Debian Containers for Torizon](https://developer.toradex.com/torizon/provided-containers/debian-containers-for-torizon)